Richard Goodwin (artist): Career

+He was appointed professor of fine arts at COFA, UNSW, sometime after earning his PhD in 2008.

-Goodwin is the director of Richard Goodwin Pty Ltd, a Sydney-based practice that has evolved from performance art to sculpture, installations, parasitic architecture and freeway infrastructure.
-Goodwin's artwork is held in major collections including the Art Gallery of NSW, Sydney and regional galleries across Australia.
+Goodwin is the director of Richard Goodwin Pty Ltd, a Sydney-based practice that has evolved from performance art to sculpture, installations, parasitic architecture, and freeway infrastructure.
 He regularly consults on major infrastructure projects such as bridges and freeway walls.

+Practice

 Goodwin's core agenda is creating what he calls "porosity".
 He argues, "Security seeks to close a city down.
 Porosity seeks to open it up.
 Somewhere between the two a solution must be found within our capitalist system.
 If we can't find the balance, they'll close the cities and cities will die".
 In practicing this agenda, he tests the functional and aesthetic boundaries of public space through both art and architecture.
 He has opened up new dimensions in the planning of urban spaces and the way architecture interacts with its physical and cultural context.